vlvagerviwager/handy-git-commands/README.md

-# Handy dandy Git commands
+# Handy-Dandy Git Commands

-These are commands which either accomplish basic tasks in the Git version control system, or helped me out of sticky situations when I was learning how to use Git (with Gerrit).
+These are commands which accomplish basic tasks in the Git version control system, and helped me out of sticky situations when I was learning how to use Git (with Gerrit).

 I used to look at this list a lot, but ever since I started using GitHub at work (January 2016), I’ve stopped.
-I probably figured some of these out myself, but the majority come from the Internet, specifically Stack Overflow.
+I probably figured some of these out myself, but the majority come from the Internet, specifically [Stack Overflow](https://stackoverflow.com/).

 Commands/tips are in no particular order.